CtrlK

 Conciseness

 The massive bullet-point list of 150+ entity types (Case, Contact, Task, etc.) is overwhelmingly verbose and provides no actionable value.
-Many of these entities appear to be from a legal practice management system, not a competitive intelligence platform like Adversus, suggesting this is copy-pasted boilerplate.
-The description of Adversus itself is also inaccurate/generic.
+Many of these entities (e.g., Pet, Vehicle, Will, Trust, Power of Attorney, Healthcare Directive) appear to be from a legal practice management platform, not a competitive intelligence tool like Adversus.
+This is clearly boilerplate/hallucinated content that wastes enormous token budget.

 1 / 3